RedForest347/ValeraCleaner/README.md

 # ValeraCleaner
-Game about man VAlera who is killng bugs.
+Game about man Valera who is killng bugs.